Humanities Officer

 Behavioral Expectations

-• Provide a high level of customer service through listening and responding to the needs and requests of others, internally and externally, with a high degree of urgency
+- Provide timely, high-level of customer service through listening and responding to the needs and requests of others, internally and externally

 Organizational Relationships

-• Works closely with the CHO to develop operational excellence strategies for internal and external process improvement
+- Works closely with supervisor and CIO to develop operational excellence strategies for internal and external process improvement

 General Expectations

-• Culturally competent and the ability to build strong relationships, find common ground, build consensus, and strengthen collaboration among diverse stakeholders
+- Culturally competent and have the ability to build strong relationships, find common ground, build consensus, and strengthen collaboration among diverse stakeholders

 Requirements

-The ideal candidate will be an individual that is organized, enjoys learning, values working with others, and is comfortable working on several projects simultaneously.
-The ideal candidate will be a strong storyteller, writer, and editor who is committed to amplifying the voices of scholars and individuals from historically politically disenfranchised communities.
+The ideal candidate will be an individual who is organized, enjoys learning, values working with others, and is comfortable working on several projects simultaneously.
+The ideal candidate will be a strong project manager, storyteller, writer, and editor who is committed to amplifying the voices of scholars and individuals from historically politically disenfranchised communities.

-• Ability to organize time, set priorities, and work in an effective manner will managing several projects simultaneously
+- Ability to organize time, set priorities, and work in an effective manner while managing several projects simultaneously

 Work Environment